weberlab-hhu/Helixer/docs/h5_data.md

 in many languages (we use h5py).
 Below is some information on the data we are storing there-in and how.

+> Please note, this is a flexible format that
+> we have modified or added to repeatedly during
+> development.
+We will almost certainly continue
+> to do so in future versions of helixer.

 ## Trained Model
 This is unmodified from the Keras standard.
 See, e.g. https://keras.io/guides/serialization_and_saving/#keras-h5-format